Western Atlantic Coast - Algarve - Portugal

 Odeceixe

-At the northern most point is the pretty town of Odeceixe where the Seixe river winds it way through lush green pastures until it reaches the coast a short distance away at Praia de Odeceixe.
-The main part of the town is a network of cobbled streets in the bottom of the valley but there is a road leading up the hillside, past a church, to a windmill at the top (still operational) from where you can see the town layed out beneath you and the river winding through the fields to the sea beyond.
+At the northern most point is the pretty town of Odeceixe where the Seixe River winds it way through lush green pastures until it reaches the coast a short distance away at Praia de Odeceixe.
+The main part of the town is a network of cobbled streets in the bottom of the valley but there is a road leading up the hillside, past a church, to a windmill at the top (still operational) from where you can see the town laid out beneath you and the river winding through the fields to the sea beyond.
 It really is a very picturesque and peaceful town and although the centre looks as if it is a pedestrian area, as the streets are fully cobbled, it isn't!
 The 'road' winds past the little clusters of tables and chairs from the cafes, which are tucked around nearly every corner, and take you through to the road for the beach which is a couple of kilometres away at the mouth of the river.

 Monte Clérigo